simonschaufi/gkh_rss_import/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license

-Import an RSS feed and show the content on a page.
+Fetch an RSS / Atom Feed and display its content on the Frontend.

 **TYPO3**